dgaydukov/cert-aws/sa/files/sa.md

 * put data into first sqs, first app read from first sqs and copy data into second sqs for second app (sqs should be of fifo type)
 * use kinesis data stream - this is more appropriate solution, cause first solution require app to make sure that messages would be put into second queue, here no extra coding required (ordering built-in)
 So if you have app that reads from same stream or consume from same stream several hours later you data streams (don't reinvent the wheel with sqs)
+Data streams CloudWatch logs - there are 2 types of metrics:
+* basic stream-level - enabled by default & free, send metric every 5 minute for whole stream
+* enhanced shard-level - disabled by default & paid, send metric every minute, used for troubleshooting, send logs for each shard
+SSE:
+* both kinesis data streams & delivery streams (data firehose) supports server side encryption with kms key
+* when you upload data it get encrypted before & store encrypted & when you get data it decrypted
+* so you achieve encryption at-rest
+* you can only enable encryption after you create data stream (`configuration => encryption => edit => Enable server-side encryption`)
+* there are 2 options: aws managed CMK (`aws/kinesis`) & customer managed CMK

 ###### Data Pipeline
 DP - ETL tool that simplify data movement/processing in aws, integrates with on-premise and cloud-based storage systems.